 The original Rustler Lodge was built by Howard Stillwell and Sverre Engen.
 Stillwell was born and raised in Alta in the late 1800’s.
 And Sverre Engen came over from Norway with his brother Alf.

-The Rustler is built on the site where the Alta General Store once stood.
-The land is ideal as it is the only “avalanche-free” area in the Town of Alta.
+The Rustler was built on the site where the Alta General Store once stood.
+The land was ideal as it is the only “avalanche-free” area in the Town of Alta.

 The Lodge opened for business in 1947 with one floor of guest rooms and in 1954, it was purchased by Lee Bronson.
 In 1955, a second floor was added above the kitchen area and an additional 15 rooms were added in 1963 below the present Dining Room.
-Before the Dining Room opened in 1969, Lee Bronson and Bob Hoskins pioneered Alta heli-skiing from a helicopter pad located on the very spot where Rustler guests now dine.
+Before the Dining Room opened in 1969, heli-skiing in Alta was pioneered from a helicopter pad located on the very spot where Rustler guests now dine.

 The Lodge continued to grow in 1973 with the addition of 24 deluxe rooms, conference and sauna facilities.
-In the following year, the original pool was built and a Jacuzzi was added in 1978.
+In the following year, the original pool was built.